SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 When you're developing SharePoint Framework client-side web parts, you need Internet connectivity to access npm packages.
 This is required when solutions are being scaffolded by using the SharePoint Framework Yeoman templates.

 If Internet access isn't available for the development machines, you can set up a local on-premises registry for the required npm packages.
-However, this requires additional software and a significant amount of work to set up and maintain local package versions with packages in the actual npm gallery.
+However, this requires more software and a significant amount of work to set up and maintain local package versions with packages in the actual npm gallery.

 The [Team-based development on the SharePoint Framework](team-based-development-on-sharepoint-framework.md) guidance document includes different options for development environment setup including when you might need to support multiple SharePoint Framework versions.